-Policy BCSII: Trees, Hedgerows & Wildlife Corridors
+Policy BCS12: Biodiversity, Trees, Hedgerows & Wildlife Corridors

+Development proposals will be supported if they have had regard to the following biodiversity principles:
-Proposals that will result in the unnecessary loss of mature trees, hedgerows or other form of wildlife corridor, either as part of a landscape scheme and layout or as part of the construction works of a development scheme, will be resisted.
-Where the loss of a mature tree or hedgerow is unavoidable, the proposals must make provision on site for replacements.

-Proposals that require the loss of scrubland must retain one or more wildlife strips of scrub linked to adjacent areas of open space wherever possible.

-The installation of either an owl box, bat box and / or bird boxes (particularly suited to their use by swifts, swallows and house martins) as an integral part of any house design is encouraged.

-Proposals that seek, wherever possible, to re-open piped water courses in new developments linked to wetland creation, will be supported.

-Proposals that result in run off of surface water into the stream network of the village will only be supported if the water flows through an appropriate sustainable drainage system.
+- i.
+Avoid the unnecessary loss of mature trees, hedgerows or other form of wildlife corridor, either as part of a landscape scheme and layout or as part of the construction works of a development scheme; - ii.
+Where the loss of a mature tree or hedgerow is unavoidable, the proposals must make provision on site for replacements; - iii.
+Wherever possible developments should seek to have a biodiversity net gain for the parish; - iv.
+Where the loss of scrubland is unavoidable, the proposals must retain one or more wildlife strips of scrub linked to adjacent areas of open space wherever possible; - v.
+For new homes, an owl box, bat box and/or bird boxes (particularly suited to their use by swifts, swallows and house martins) should be installed as an integral part of any house design; - vi.
+Wherever possible, piped water courses should be re-opened in new developments linked to wetland creation; and - vii.
+Proposals that result in run off of surface water into the stream network of the village should ensure the water flows through an appropriate sustainable drainage system.

-This policy provides some detailed design guidance for managing the effects of development proposals on the trees and hedgerows of the Parish.
+5.63 This policy complements Core Strategy Policy CSB1 in setting out how development proposals should address biodiversity matters as relevant to the nature and scale of the proposal.
+Not all of these principles will be relevant to each proposal.
+For the most part, they can be dealt with as part of the proposed landscape scheme as a means of ensuring any potentially harmful effects of the development can be satisfactorily mitigated.
+Whilst this policy does not require formal biodiversity offsetting it is the Parish Council's intention as set out in Section 6 to prioritise biodiveristy projects in the parish.
+This will help to compensate for the unavoidable loss of some biodiversity value due to the development proposals in this plan.

+Policy BCS13: Footpaths & Bridleways

-Policy BCS12: Footpaths & Bridleways
+Policy BCS13: Footpaths & Bridleways

-Proposals that result in the obstruction or require the diversion or urbanisation of a public footpath or bridleway, as shown on the Policies Map, will be resisted.
+Proposals that result in the obstruction or require the diversion or urbanisation of a public footpath or bridleway, will be resisted.